-As of May 6, more than 3,588,773 people around the world have been infected with COVID-19, the novel coronavirus, with cases starting to spread rapidly within the United States.
-As of May 5, there were 1,171,510 confirmed cases and 68,279 deaths across the country, spread across all 50 states as well as the District of Columbia, Puerto Rico, Guam, Northern Mariana Islands, and the U.S. Virgin Islands.
+As of December 22, there were more than 17 million confirmed cases and 316,844 deaths across the United States, spread across all 50 states as well as the District of Columbia, Puerto Rico, Guam, Northern Mariana Islands, and the U.S. Virgin Islands.

 Bans and Business Shutdowns in the U.S.